GreatBahram/dsa/algorithmic-toolbox/week05/notes.md

 # Dynamic Programming

-In the change problem that we solved in the third week, greedy algorithms, in some situations greedy approach does not find the optimal answer.
+In the change problem that we solved in the third week, using the Greedy algorithm, in some situations greedy approach does not find the optimal answer.
 Consider this case:

 ```python
 # You have to take back 40 cents